Quick Starter Guide

 All Themify themes have auto update feature.
 When a theme update is available, you will see a notice above the Themify panel.
-On the Themify panel, you can find the theme version number on top right corner and the framework version number is located at bottom left corner.
+On the Themify panel, you can find the theme version number on top right corner and the framework version number is located at the bottom left corner.

-- General Settings - Under the General settings tab, you can customize the favicon, feed URL, insert header code, footer code, set search categories, RSS feed, and Google Fonts options.
+- General Settings - Under the General Settings tab, you can customize the favicon, feed URL, insert header code, footer code, set search categories, RSS feed, and Google Fonts options.

-- Default Layouts -Under the Default Layouts tab, you can choose the global layout options for: archive/index pages, single post page, and static page.
+- Default Layouts - Under the Default Layouts tab, you can choose the global layout options for: archive/index pages, single post page, and static page.

 - Theme Settings - Under the Theme Settings tab, you can customize the theme specific features such as WordPress gallery lightbox, exclude RSS icon, exclude search box, footer text, footer widgets, etc.

 - Image Script - Under the Image Script tab, you can disable the img.php script that we use to dynamically generate the featured image sizing.